The hidden meaning behind our new avatars

 It’s also why we updated our avatars.

 You’ll notice in the new avatar creator, students can select from a variety of different emotional states for their avatar.
-We do this as an aesthetic reminder of truth in the heat of the Short Answer learning experience: When it comes to learning, emotions matter.
+We do this as an aesthetic reminder of a truth at the heart of the Short Answer learning experience: When it comes to learning, emotions matter.

-(Side note: After sharing this video with our team, Courtney has become an amazing collaborator!
-We will be co-presenting The Write Stuff: Enhancing Writing Skills in the Modern Classroom TCEA in Austin in February – come check it out if you’re attending!)
+(PS: After sharing this video with our team, Courtney has become an amazing collaborator!
+We will be co-presenting The Write Stuff: Enhancing Writing Skills in the Modern Classroom at TCEA in Austin in February – come check it out if you’re attending!)

 More To Explore